AmoghInfinity/Schizophrenia-detection-using-3D-CNN-Grad-CAM/README.md

 ---

-## License

-This repository is intended for academic and research purposes.

-Please ensure compliance with the licensing and usage restrictions of the COINSTAC MCIC dataset before redistribution or commercial use.

----

 ## Acknowledgements

 - KIIT University
 - COINSTAC Consortium
 - Mind Clinical Imaging Consortium (MCIC)
 - PyTorch Community
+- Nilearn Developers
-- Nilearn and Nibabel Developers
+- Nibabel Developers

+---

+## License

+This project is intended for academic and research purposes.

+Please ensure compliance with the licensing and usage restrictions of the COINSTAC MCIC dataset before redistribution or commercial use.